We are excited that you are interested in applying to our Master’s program in Strategic Leadership towards Sustainability (MSLS).

 You may be eligible to apply for a student loan if such schemes exist within your country.
 Unfortunately, we have limited information about such schemes and you should investigate the options that exist in your country.
 We endeavour to provide Information on schemes which we know about.

-For European students who completed their Bachelor either in an EU country or the following Non-EU countries (The former Yugoslav Republic of Macedonia, Iceland, Liechtenstein, Norway, Serbia or Turkey), Erasmus+ provides EU-guaranteed loans with favourable pay-back terms for students that want to do a Master in Sweden.
+For European students who completed their Bachelor either in an EU country or the following Non-EU countries (North Macedonia, Iceland, Liechtenstein, Norway, Serbia or Turkey), Erasmus+ provides EU-guaranteed loans with favourable pay-back terms for students that want to do a Master in Sweden.
 You can borrow up to €12,000 for a 1-year Master.
 Find out more about Erasmus+ Master degree loans here.

 For Canadian Students, you should check with your provincial student loan body to see if BTH is registered, as past students initiated this process in certains provinces.
 If you intend to register BTH in your Province, be aware that this process takes considerable time.
 Note: As far as we know, BTH is approved within BC, Alberta, Ontario and New Brunswick.
 BTH’s institutional code when applying is QUXG.